cypienta/docs/docs/source/dag/dags.rst

     - After completing the clustering task, it will start concurrent task to check which sequencer data is available and can be used to start the sequencer model, i.e. trigger the ``sequencer`` DAG.
 And, it will process the cluster output and create campaigns on the Cypienta UI.
     - If the sequencer data is available, it will start the sequencer model one chunk per DAG run.
     - If the sequencer data is not available, it will skip the task in the DAG.
-    - The concurrency is limited to 10 DAG runs at a time with concurrency limit of tasks as 4.
+    - The concurrency is limited to 10 DAG runs at a time with concurrency limit of tasks as 4 (default).
+The concurrency limit is set based on the input parameters to CloudFormation stack.
     - If any task in clustering DAG fails, it will be retried 5 times with exponential backoff. after 5 retries, it will trigger the ``skip_batch`` DAG for the current chunk and clustering agent and skip it in any further processing.

 #. **sequencer:**